Docker container for the full installation of the latest GAP release

-If you have installed Docker, first you need to download the GAP container using
+If you have installed Docker, first you need to download the container using

 docker pull gapsystem/gap-docker

-(the same command is needed if you need to pull the new GAP container to get a
+(the same command is needed if you need to update the GAP container to get a

 new GAP release).
-After that, you can start the GAP container by typing the
+After that, you can start it as follows:

 docker run --rm -i -t gapsystem/gap-docker

 Note that you may have to run

 sudo, particularly if you are

 Once the GAP container is started, you can call

 gap@11d9377db2bd:~$ gap ********* GAP 4.9.1 of 05-May-2018 * GAP * https://www.gap-system.org ********* Architecture: x86_64-pc-linux-gnu-default64 Configuration: gmp 6.1.2, readline Loading the library and packages ...
 Packages: AClib 1.3, Alnuth 3.1.0, AtlasRep 1.5.1, AutPGrp 1.9, Browse 1.8.7, Carat 2.2.2, CRISP 1.4.4, Cryst 4.1.17, CrystCat 1.1.8, CTblLib 1.2.2, FactInt 1.6.2, FGA 1.4.0, GAPDoc 1.6.1, IO 4.5.1, IRREDSOL 1.4, LAGUNA 3.9.0, Polenta 1.3.8, Polycyclic 2.13.1, PrimGrp 3.3.1, RadiRoot 2.8, ResClasses 4.7.1, SmallGrp 1.3, Sophus 1.24, SpinSym 1.5, TomLib 1.2.6, TransGrp 2.0.2, utils 0.54 Try '??help' for help.
 See also '?copyright', '?cite' and '?authors' gap>